CoCalc Logo Icon

 torchrun --nnodes=2 --nproc_per_node=8 --rdzv_id=100 --rdzv_backend=c10d --rdzv_endpoint=$MASTER_ADDR:29400 elastic_ddp.py

-We are running the DDP script on two hosts, and each host we run with 8 processes, aka, we
+In the example above, we are running the DDP script on two hosts and we run with 8 processes on each host.
+That is, we

-are running it on 16 GPUs.
+are running this job on 16 GPUs.
 Note that ``$MASTER_ADDR`` must be the same across all nodes.

 on each process on the node it is launched on, but user also needs to apply cluster